misalcedo/tortuga/README.md

 ---

 ## Abstract
 Tortuga is an actor-based programming language and runtime.
-The runtime is written in Rust to provide performance and memory safety, while the language is compiled to WebAssembly.
+The runtime is a Rust program to provide performance and memory safety, while the language compiles to WebAssembly.
 Using WebAssembly allows developers to utilize their favorite programming language to write actors for the runtime.
 Targeting WebAssembly as the compilation architecture allows us to test the runtime itself without a dependency on the programming language, so the two can be developed independently.

 ## Badges
 ![Build](https://github.com/misalcedo/tortuga/actions/workflows/build.yml/badge.svg)